-Department of Commerce ATTN: Audit Review and Resolution Office 1011 Plum Street SE PO Box 42525 Olympia WA 98504-2525 In addition to sending a copy of the audit, when applicable, the Contractor must include:
+Department of Commerce ATTN: Audit Review and Resolution Office 1011 Plum Street SE PO Box 42525 Olympia WA 98504-2525

-radultion to sending a copy of the audit, when applicable, the Contractor must include.
+In addition to sending a copy of the audit, when applicable, the Contractor must include:

 - Corrective action plan for audit findings within three (3) months of the audit being received by COMMERCE. - Copy of the Management Letter and Management Decision Letter, where applicable.